ScottSanford/cloud-resume/README.md

     - Consider using AWS X-Ray for a distributed tracing system.
 AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 3. DynamoDB

     This project uses AWS’s Serverless NoSQL Database, DynamoDB.
 Using a simple database item, I was able to write a single API call to update and retrieve the app’s visitor count.
-While in most applications you would typically use separate API calls (GET & POST), I decided to take advantage of Dynamo’s *`ReturnValues*: **'UPDATED_NEW'`.
+While in most applications you would typically use separate API calls (GET & POST), I decided to take advantage of Dynamo’s `ReturnValues: 'UPDATED_NEW'`.
 This returns the updated value after an attribute has been updated.

 ## Phase III (DevOps/Infrastructure)

 1. Route53 & AWS Certificate Manager

-    I purchased my own domain *[scottsanford.io](http://scottsanford.io)* to host my application.
+    I purchased my own domain scottsanford.io to host my application.
 This domain was purchased through Route53 and am using a public hosted zone.
 I am also using the AWS Certificate Manager to manage SSL/TLS certificates to ensure encryption communication between the client and server.

 2. CloudFront